Kitchener ON / 2023

-Preserving the two historic houses along Queen Street was paramount in the development's planning process.
-Their prominent location at the front portion of the property played a significant role in determining the placement of the simple block of apartments at the rear.
+Preserving the two historic houses along Queen Street was central to the development’s planning process.
+Their prominent location at the front portion of the property naturally influenced the spatial and architectural strategy for the rest of the site.

 Previous